Resources, Links, etc.

 https://www.letcashierssit.ca/

 I wish this was also satire, but it's not.
 In Canada, cashiers don't have a right to sit while working.
+This is added cruelty beyond poverty wages, unstable shifts, and low benefits standard in such positions.

 https://userstyles.world/style/3061/jacobin-night